 It’s easy for pensions paperwork to get lost in the mists of time, but it’s always worth trying to track down any forgotten pension pots.
 The Department for Work and Pensions estimates there is as much as £400m in unclaimed pension savings in the UK.
 To reunite people with their missing pensions, it launched a free Pension Tracing Service.
 You simply enter your former employer’s details into an online database to get contact details for pension schemes you may have paid into in the past.

 The government has also been working with the pensions industry to try to get its Pensions Dashboard off the ground.
 This initiative aims to gather detail about every individual’s pensions, including DB, DC and the state pension, and show them all in one place on the ‘dashboard’, including their current values.
 The scheme has been a long time coming, initially aiming (and ultimately failing) to launch in 2019.
+In October 2020, it was announced that it had been delayed further, with an indicative date of 2023 being set.
 In truth, it is not known whether the dashboard will ever see the light of day as it is likely to be very complex to administer, however, if and when it does, we will update this article with the relevant details.

 How to combine your pensions

 The government has tried and ultimately failed to introduce automatic pension transfers, an automated service that allows small pension pots (of under £10,000) to move automatically to an employee's new workplace pension scheme when they change jobs.
 This means savers, for now at least, will have to continue to keep track of their pensions themselves.
 You can get help though – why not try a pensions consolidation service?
-There are some good low-cost options available now in this space, with PensionsBee being one of them, click to read our independent PensionBee review.
+There are some good low-cost options available now in this space, with PensionBee being one of them.
+In addition, Money to the Masses has secured a deal that means PensionBee will pay a one-off contribution of up to £750 into your pension* if you sign up and transfer at least one pension into your new PensionBee pension.
+You can read more in our independent PensionBee review.

 If you would rather not go down the DIY route, taking professional financial advice is always sensible.
 MoneytotheMasses.com has partnered with VouchedFor to offer readers a free pension healthcheck with a local IFA*.
 We also suggest you read our article 10 tips on how to find a good financial adviser.